espocrm/documentation/docs/user-guide/emails.md

 ## Email Folders

 Users can create their personal email folders to put some emails in for convenience.
 To create or edit folders follow: the Emails list view > dropdown in the top-right corner > Folders. `Skip Notification` means that you won't be notified about incoming emails that get to the specific folder.
-By utilizing Email Filters it's possible to put emails in folders automatically by specific criteria.
+By utilizing Email Filters, it's possible to put emails in folders automatically by specific criteria.

 !!! note